JeffKatzy/pandas-dataframe-lab-nyc-career-ds-062518/README.md

 ### Descriptive Statistics for our DataFrame

-Another common way to explore a new dataset is to take a look at the descriptive statistics to get a quick feel for everything.
+Another common way to explore a new dataset is to take a look at the descriptive statistics, get to get a quick feel for everything.
 This is a common operation in Data Science, so pandas has provided a quick way to access descriptive statistics.
 For any pandas Dataframe (or Series!), all we need to do is call the `.describe()` method to see the summary statistics for the data it contains.

 In the cell below, call the `titanic_df`'s `.describe()` method.